Skip to content

 Give Protein a Seat at the Table

-Balanced meals work better than extreme ones.
-Healthy fats from foods like olive oil, nuts, seeds, avocado, and fatty fish can fit into a more satisfying, less snacky way of eating.
+Dietary fat also contributes to post-meal gut hormone signaling, particularly when it reaches the small intestine.⁵ Balanced meals work better than extreme ones.
+Healthy fats from foods like olive oil, nuts, seeds, avocado, and fatty fish fit into a more satisfying, less snacky way of eating.
 The goal is not dietary drama.
 The goal is a meal your body can actually work with.

 Your Gut Microbiome Matters

 Your gut microbes help turn food into signals.
-One of the best examples is what happens when they ferment fiber and produce metabolites that influence GLP-1 secretion.
-So yes, gut health is part of the GLP-1 conversation—it’s not a side quest.
+One of the best-documented examples is what happens when they ferment fiber: the SCFAs they produce stimulate L-cells to release GLP-1 and PYY.² A more diverse, fiber-fed microbiome means more of this signaling activity happening after every meal.
+So yes, gut health is part of the GLP-1 conversation.
+It is not a side quest.

 Akkermansia and GLP-1